-It is an offence for Board members or staff to use or disclose personal or confidential information unless the disclosure is authorised: section 148 of the Information Act 2001 and section 76 of the Criminal Code (NT).
+It is an offence for Board members or staff to use or disclose personal or confidential information unless the disclosure is authorised: section 148 of

 Information contained in an offender's file is treated as confidential and ensures that information can be provided to the Board with complete frankness by clinicians and intelligence.
 It also ensures that prisoners can write to and speak to the Board without reservation.